-If you’re planning to breastfeed and go back to work full-time, you’ll need a breast pump.
+A breast pump is essential for keeping up your supply and creating a freezer stash to have on hand, so I would say it is a must-have for your minimalist baby registry.
 Most insurances will pay for your pump, so make sure to look into that.
-I would recommend using a hospital-grade pump if possible.
+I would also recommend using a hospital-grade pump if possible.

-Most breast pumps, including the Motif Luna, come with two 4-8 oz. bottles and newborn nipples, but you may want to buy a few more.
-If you plan on formula feeding, the Philips Avent Natural Baby Bottle Newborn Starter Pack has everything you need; five bottles, two newborn nipples, and a bottle brush.
+Even if you plan on breastfeeding, having bottles on hand for other people to do feedings is a must.
+Philips Avent Natural Baby Bottle Newborn Starter Pack has everything you need; five bottles, two newborn nipples, and a bottle brush.

 The great part of the Philips Avent system is that you won’t ever have to purchase bottles again, just upgrade the nipples as your baby grows.

 If you are going to be using baby bottles, then you’ll want to purchase a specialized baby bottle brush that comes with a larger brush and a smaller part for cleaning nipples.
 The Munchkin 2 Pack Bottle Brush is my go-to.